igor47/blog/_posts/2012-08-12-handle-passwords-with-keychain.md

 I considred [1password][1password], but playing with Keychain, which ships with OS X, I found out it does all I need from a password manager.
 No need for any browser extensions or app store purchases.
 It's all built in to OS X.
+Simply understanding how "Save Password" works in my browser was enough to solve my problem.

 Safari and Chrome both save and fetch passwords from Keychain.
 You want to have the encrypted keychain you'll store all your passwords in backed up.
 I store it